paulegradie/Sailfish/site/src/pages/docs/6/implementing-your-own-command-handlers.md

+---
-# Implementing your own command handlers for custom behavior.
+title: Implementing your own command handlers for custom behavior
+---

 Commands are packets of information that get passed to a command handler.
 The handler is a type you will implement in order to override default handlers and their functionality to introduce your own logic.